Aboriginal land rights legislation in Australia: Aboriginal and Torres Strait Islanders (Queensland Reserves and Communities Self-Management) Act 1978 (Cwth)

 The Aboriginal and Torres Strait Islanders (Queensland Reserves and Communities Self-Management) Act 1978 was repealed by the Prime Minister and Cabinet Legislation Amendment (2017 Measures No. 1) Act 2018.

 Local Government (Aboriginal Lands) Act 1978 (Qld)

 The Queensland 1978 Local Government (Aboriginal Lands) Act transferred land leases to the shires of Aurukun and Mornington.

 Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981 (SA)

-The Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981 of South Australia enabled land to be transferred to the Pitjantjatjara people, who had maintained a continuous connection with their land.
+The Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981 of South Australia (formerly the Pitjantjatjara Land Rights Act) enabled land to be transferred to the Pitjantjatjara people, who had maintained a continuous connection with their land.
 However, the act provided no basis for claims by other groups.